 Will you earn at least Dutch minimum wage?

 If so, you must take out Dutch public health insurance as soon as you start your internship.

 You can calculate Dutch minimum wage for your age and situation via this online tool.
-The tool is only available in Dutch, however you are welcome to contact an International Student Adviser for assistance if required.
+The tool is only available in Dutch.

 Will you earn less than Dutch minimum wage?